 A cost recovery philosophy embodies a decision to generate revenues by charging fees for programs and services in relation to the total operational costs to provide them.
 In most cases, undertaking cost recovery as part of business practice does not imply that the goal is 100% recovery of the cost; however, a target cost recovery goal is established according to a variety of organizational and community values.
-Typical cost recovery goals may range from 0% to more than 100% of costs and are often associated with a community's service delivery mission and values.
+Typical cost recovery goals may range from o% to more than 100% of costs and are often associated with a community's service delivery mission and values.
 Adoption of conventional industry benchmarks are often the choice of many organizations but is generally not the most effective way to establish cost recovery goals.
+Given that provide an understandable and transparent fee structure for customers and the public.

-Given that each community's economic conditions and communal makeup are vastly different, benchmarking solely against other communities can create inaccurate comparisons.
+each community's economic conditions and communal makeup are vastly different, benchmarking solely against other communities can create inaccurate comparisons.